jtristan/CS1_2022/Homework/HW7/P2/statement.md

 #### 2 Points

 ---
-Use the stack you implemented in Problem 1 to determine how many different ways there are to climb a set of n stairs.
+Use the stack you implemented in Problem 1 to determine how many different ways there are to climb a set of n stairs, starting from the bottom of the staircase.
 On each step, you can either climb one or two stairs.
+Your program should output how many unique paths you can take to reach the top.

 ###### Hint: